ircdocs/modern-irc/index.md

 Sent by a server to alert an IRC operator that while they they do not have the specific operator privilege required by this server/network to perform the command or action they requested.

-`<priv>` is a string that has meaning in the server software and allows an operator the privileges to perform certain commands or actions.
+`<priv>` is a string that has meaning in the server software, and allows an operator the privileges to perform certain commands or actions.
 These strings are server-defined and may refer to one or multiple commands or actions that may be performed by IRC operators.

 Examples of the sorts of privilege strings used by server software today include: `kline`, `dline`, `unkline`, `kill`, `kill:remote`, `die`, `remoteban`, `connect`, `connect:remote`, `rehash`.